John Field (Australian Army officer): Second World War

 After returning to Australia, he was promoted temporary brigadier on 8 May 1942 and was given command of the 7th Brigade, Citizens Military Force.
 He was sent to Territory of Papua as the commander of Milne Force consisting of 7th Brigade and all naval, land and air units in the region of Milne Bay, Papua.
 He and the brigade arrived 11 July embarked in the Dutch ship SS Tasman.
 He used his engineering experience to help with the tasks of constructing airstrips, roads and camps.
 He was replaced by Major General Cyril Clowes and returned to command the 7th Brigade.
 During the battle of Milne Bay he was awarded the Distinguished Service Order, which also acknowledged his leadership of Milne Force.
 He was also awarded the Efficiency Decoration on 2 September 1943.

 In November 1943, the 7th Brigade returned to Australia where it undertook a period of reorganisation and training on the Atherton Tablelands.
 In early 1944, he and the 7th Brigade were deployed overseas again to Madang, Territory of New Guinea.
 While being transported in an aircraft in September, the aircraft crashed while en route from Lae to Madang, he and his party trekked for nine days before reaching safety.
 Transferred to Bougainville Island in November as part of Lieutenant General Stanley Savige's II Corps.
 He led the brigade during a number of significant battles until the end of the war including the battle of Pearl Ridge and battle of Slater's Knoll.
 He was appointed Commander of the Order of the British Empire on 21 February 1946 and mentioned in despatches on 15 April 1947 for his part in the Bougainville campaign.

 Later life

 After the cessation of hostilities, he arrived back in Australia, where he assisted the demobilisation and disposal from October 1945.
 He was appointed aide de camp to the Governor-General from 11 January 1946 serving in this role until 10 January 1949.
 He transferred to the Reserve of Officers on 27 November 1949.
-He took up a position with the State Electricity Commission of Victoria in December as assistant general superintendent for Yallourn and later became general superintendent in 1951.
+He took up a position with the State Electricity Commission of Victoria in December as assistant general superintendent for Yallourn Power Station and later became general superintendent in 1951.
 He retired from the State Electricity Commission of Victoria in 1964.

 Field died on 12 May 1974 at St Kilda and was cremated.
 He was survived by his wife and three daughters.